 This website serves as the professional platform for Nathan Braccio.
-Nathan received his PhD from the University of Connecticut in April 2020 and studies the links between geography and identity in 17th-century new England.
-Nathan is currently working on turning his dissertation into a monograph, tentatively titled “Parallel Landscapes: Algonquian and English Spatial Understandings of New England, 1500-1700 .”
+Nathan is an Assistant Professor of History of Lesley University.
+His research centers on Indigenous mapmaking in colonial New England.
+He is currently working on turning his dissertation into a monograph, tentatively titled “Mapping New England: The Algonquian-English Cartographic Struggle, 1500-1700 .”
 Part of this project involves the creation of analytical maps using GIS software.

 Nathan can be reached at nbraccio[at]lesley.edu